 To do a tempo run, run for 20 minutes at your threshold pace.
-The lactate threshold occurs around 83-88% of your VO2 max, so your tempo pace would be the pace you are running at 83-88% of your VO2 max according to your lab results, or roughly the pace you could hold at max effort for an hour of running.
-For most runners, this should be about 15–20 seconds per mile slower than the goal 10k race pace.
+The lactate threshold occurs around 83%-88% of your VO2 max, so your tempo pace would be the pace you are running at 83%-88% of your VO2 max according to your lab results, or roughly the pace you could hold at max effort for an hour of running.
+For most runners, this should be about 15 to 20 seconds per mile slower than the goal 10k race pace.

 Remember, while there are undeniable benefits of longer running workouts, if you’re deliberate with your training, even a 20-minute run can improve your fitness.
 Have a great workout!